EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 ## FSI Experiments: Interactions of water-waves with a flexible beam

 All measurements are given in the form of *.h5* format files, each of which has a corresponding *.pan* format file containing details of measurement names, units, frequency, maximum, minimum and standard deviation.
-The data presented is classified into different folders whose description is as follows:
+The data presented is classified into different folders given as follows:

 - Folder **Exp1_carriage_rest_0.25m**
 - Folder **Exp1_carriage_rest_0.5m**